awanmbandi/realworld-cicd-pipeline-project/runbooks/jenkins-install.md

  - Line: '31' - '38'

 ## UPDATE YOUR GRADLE CONFIGURATIONS
-### A) Update The Nexus Repository Name For Gradle Project In The "build.gradle" File
+### A) Update The Nexus IP Address & Repository Name For Gradle Project In The "build.gradle" File
  - Line: '57'

 ### B) Add The SonarQube Scanner Configurations API In The Gradle 'build.gradle' File